Tips

 XML sitemap and robots.txt: make crawling boring and reliable

-A help center should be easy to crawl because it is mostly static content.
+A help center should be easy to crawl because most of its value sits in static, indexable content.

-• Generate an XML sitemap that includes categories and articles you actually want indexed
+• your sitemap includes the pages you want indexed

 If you want a sanity reference for what help center SEO settings typically include, Zendesk lays out the basics in About search engine optimization in the Help Center.